hyochan/legacy.dooboolab.com/code-of-conduct.md

 8. Being a copycat
    - Specify bibliography or any other reference.
 What inspired you?
 9. Being tricky
+10. Do not blame others before you look at yourself
-10. Any behavior considered harmful to the community
+11. Any behavior considered harmful to the community

 Please contact `dooboolab`'s member if you face any of above in our community.
 We won't tolerate for those behavior inside and outside our community.